The U.S. has 50 states, but its national presidential election is likely to be decided in about a quarter of them.

 Use of the electoral college has on three occasions resulted in a president assuming office who did not win the most votes nationally, but carried states with the most electoral votes.
 That occurred most recently in 2000, when Republican George W. Bush won the first of his two terms as president.

 The political battleground states develop over time, partly because of changing demographics.
-Wayne says the less politically competitive states are often identified by voters’ political allegiances and ideological views.
+Wayne said the less politically competitive states are often identified by voters’ political allegiances and ideological views.

-“Much of it has to do with partisanship, and where Republicans and Democrats live," the political scientist explained.
+“Much of it has to do with partisanship, and where Republicans and Democrats live," he said.
 "There are certain states where there are more Republicans than Democrats, and vice versa.
 It also has to do with ideological beliefs that people in the South tend to be more conservative than the people in the northeast and up [along] the Pacific Coast.
 And so you tend to have states that are not as closely balanced politically.”

 He said that at least for the moment, Mr. Obama enjoys the edge in the race, even though the American economy is only sluggishly recovering from the severe downturn in 2008 and 2009, and many voters blame him for the slow advance.

 “Incumbents do have an advantage over challengers," Wayne added.
 "Americans prefer the devil they know to the devil they don’t know.”